latentflip/nodesecurity-blog/articles/2015-01-21-node-security-project-tooling.md

 $ npm i nsp -g
 ```

 This is all you need to do to start auditing your dependencies against the Node Security Project database.
-Currently the tool supports two ways of auditing, for package.json and for shrinkwrap.json, you can them as follows (e,g):
+Currently the tool supports two ways of auditing, for package.json and for shrinkwrap.json, you can use them as follows (e,g):

 ```
 $ nsp audit-package